pashpashpash/SamsungCMS/README.md

 - [ ] Update existing site load mechanics to query the SQL DB instead of the current JSONDB that I made by hand.
      -  [ ] Homepage (Apptray should query appConfigs table to display all apps with unique originalName's)
      -  [ ] Appview Page (On icon click in appTray, JS should query appConfigs+Mappings tables to figure out correct appConfig to show on that page)
-- [ ] Start building out the select filters.
+- [ ] Finish building "smart" select filters.
      -  [ ] Country+Operator select filters should work together, with one reacting based off a selection in the other.
      -  [ ] Update appTray on change, query the appConfig+configMappings tables to figure out which apps to show.
           - To do this on client, just implement the applyFilters() function in main.js
+- [ ] Implement add/edit/delete RPC's + UX (Button press on client -> javascript function specifying what method the server should call -> server validates method, client, and method arguments -> server either runs methods and returns result, or returns error message)
 - [ ] Add login functionality + server validation
 - [ ] Create new global "Add Ultra App" view which allows user to check all locations/versions they want ultra app to have (different from appTray "Add Ultra App" view)
      -  [ ] Reuse "Add Ultra App" view components to create a new "ultraApps global view" which shows a breakdown of all apps and their states (different from "ultraApps appTray view")